 “The kids develop a relationship with the volunteer, and hopefully they’re also making friends while they’re playing,” he says.
 “That’s an area where they can struggle a bit.”

-While the RBC Pro Challenge was a first for the Tyler community, in just under 10 years ACEing Autism has established ongoing programs in more than 50 locations in 24 states, helping more than 1,000 autistic children experience tennis.
+While the RBC Pro Challenge was a first for the Tyler community in 2017, in just under 10 years ACEing Autism has established ongoing programs in more than 50 locations in 24 states, helping more than 1,000 autistic children experience tennis.

 “The work they do is so incredibly valuable,” says Andy Teller, director of RBC Wealth Management’s Dallas complex, which sponsored the tournament for the first time this year.
 “Their clinics are a great opportunity for these kids and their families.”

-With the first RBC Pro Challenge a success, ACEing Autism is working toward building a long-term program in the Tyler area.
+After the success of the 2017 RBC Pro Challenge, ACEing Autism has been working toward building a long-term program in the Tyler area.
 Spurling hopes to get the word out about ACEing Autism’s curriculum to local families with autistic children, and also to local volunteers with tennis experience.
 The eventual goal is to be able to hold an eight-week program in the winter, and a six-week program in the spring.

 Spurling hopes that as the RBC Pro Challenge continues to develop in the future, so too does ACEing Autism’s local presence.